minjunkim-dev/circom-witnesscalc-swift/README.md

 ## License

-WitnessGraph is available under the MIT license.
+CircomWitnesscalc is available under the MIT license.
 See the LICENSE file for more info.